Here is a look at the life of Saudi King Salman bin Abdulaziz Al-Saud, who succeeded his half brother King Abdullah bin Abdulaziz on January 22, 2015.

 November 2011 - Becomes the minister of defense after the death of his brother Crown Prince Sultan.

-June 18, 2012 - Prince Salman's half-brother, King Abdullah, names him the crown prince and heir to the Saudi throne.
+June 18, 2012 - King Abdullah names him the crown prince and heir to the throne.

 August 28, 2012 - Crown Prince Salman is left in charge of the Kingdom of Saudi Arabia for the first time while the King is on “special leave.”